microprediction/timemachines/README.md

 # timemachines
 Time series prediction models taking the form of state machines:

-- represented as pure functions
+- that manifest as simple pure functions ...
-- where the caller is expected to maintain the state...
+- where the caller is expected to maintain the state ...

-- so that this is ideal for lambda deployment at scale.
+These are ideal, in some respects, for lambda deployment at scale.

 ### Motivation
 This repo attempts to standardize a variety of disparate approaches to time series prediction around a *very* simple functional interface